 Liquor

-Liquor consists of your vodka, rum, whiskey, gin, tequila and brandy.
-If sealed, their (except for vodka) shelf life is as long as Merlin’s beard.
+Liquor consists of your vodka, rum, whiskey, gin, tequila, and brandy.
+If sealed, (except for vodka) their shelf life is as long as Merlin’s beard.
 If opened, these spirits (except for whiskey) lose their taste and texture over time.

 One should dispose off sealed vodka, gin and tequila in 2 years whereas an open bottle should be thrown out in a month’s time, taking India’s climate into account.
+An open bottle of whiskey, brandy and rum will last as long as a sealed bottle, which is close to 20 years.

 Wine

-An open bottle of wine, whether red, white or rosé , should be disposed off after 3 days of uncorking.
+An open bottle of wine, whether red, white or rosé, should be disposed off after 3 days of uncorking.
 A sealed bottle of expensive wine will be great even after 60 years but a bottle of cheap wine will spoil after a few years.

 If your wine has turned a darker shade and tastes like vinegar, throw it out ASAP.